Miracle456/E-shop/Readme.md

  1. ```git init``` (It initializes the git in local folder)
  2. ```git add .``` (Here we bundle up all the changes)
- 3. ```git commit -m "(type in a message about what you changed/did)"``` (commit is a breakpoinnt on which we can come before)
+ 3. ```git commit -m "(type in a message about what you changed/did)"``` (commit is a breakpoint on which we can come before)
  4. ```git push origin master``` (use to push the code to github)